GLOBAL MARKETS-Euro on the brink of breaching parity, stocks slide again | Headlines

 The euro sank to within a whisker of parity with the dollar on Tuesday and stock markets fell as the prospect of further central bank tightening and worries about the health of economies worldwide unnerved investors.
 The dollar's role as the safe-haven go-to currency for investors worried about the economic outlook has been burnished in recent weeks, with the U.S. currency roaring to two-decade highs against multiple currencies.

 The euro has been particularly vulnerable given the impact of an ongoing spike in natural gas prices on the regional economy and the war in neighboring Ukraine, and with the European Central Bank behind rivals in raising interest rates.
-By 0725 GMT, the euro was down 0.3% at a low of $1.0004, its weakest in more than 20 years.
+The single currency had dropped to a low of $1.00005 by 1030 GMT, its weakest since December 2002.
+It was last at $1.0011, down 0.3% on the day.

-The dollar index gained 0.3% to 108.48, while sterling hit another two-year low and the yen was not far off its weakest in more than two decades.
-Mizuho analysts said the move towards parity was happening as "recession in the eurozone is priced in", and said the backdrop suggested little to improve risk sentiment.
+The dollar index gained 0.3% to as high as 108.56, while sterling hit another two-year low and the yen was not far off its weakest in more than two decades.
+"There doesn't seem to be a lot of support for the euro at this point," said Sarah Hewin, senior economist at Standard Chartered.
+"It does not just relate to gas prices but to what seems to be a split within the ECB over how far they raise rates."

-"Either way, there looks to be little preventing euro/dollar breaking parity in the relatively near term," they wrote.
+Business morale is also deteriorating in the eurozone with more worried about a recession.
+German investor sentiment fell sharply in July, according to a widely watched economic sentiment index published on Tuesday.
 The focus for this week will be macro data including U.S. consumer inflation on Wednesday, and comments from Federal Reserve officials as investors look for clues on the outcome of the Fed's upcoming policy meeting before the pre-meet blackout period.

 A high inflation reading would add pressure for the Fed to step up its already aggressive pace of interest rate increases.
-In equity markets, the Euro STOXX dropped 0.7%, while German's DAX was off 0.8% and Britain's FTSE 100 by 0.44%.
+In equity markets, the Euro STOXX fell 0.3%, while German's DAX was off 0.8% and Britain's FTSE 100 was down 0.35%.

 Also high on investors' list of worries is the fact that a growing number of Chinese cities, including the commercial hub Shanghai, are adopting fresh COVID-19 curbs from this week to rein in new infections after finding a highly transmissible Omicron subvariant.
 The surging cost of energy in Europe is also a major fear as the biggest single pipeline carrying Russian natural gas to Germany entered annual maintenance, with flows expected to stop for 10 days.